 Professional groups and associations

-Our final place for you to consider sourcing job candidates is through professional groups and associations.
-However, this method isn’t normally a quick fix for you to fill an immediate need.
+Sourcing job candidates through professional groups and associations isn’t normally a quick fix for you to fill an immediate need.
 Instead, you’ll want to build long-term relationships with these groups to grow and maintain industry connections.
+Some professional groups and communities include:

-After gathering a list of potential candidates, the next stage of the hiring process involves narrowing them down and interviewing those who have stood out.
+After gathering a list of potential candidates, the next stage of the hiring process involves reviewing applications and résumés so you can narrow them down and only interview potential employees who stand out.

 Depending on the number of job applications you’ve received or the applicant tracking software (ATS) your business uses, this could be one of the longest parts of the process.